How Many Decisions Do We Make Each Day?

 The Critique and Truth – How Many Decisions Do We Really Make a Day?

-• 76% of people will change what they are going to eat for lunch or dinner
+• 76% of people change their minds about what to eat for lunch or dinner.

-• 80% of people struggle to settle on what to watch on TV
+• 80% of people struggle to decide what to watch on TV.

 • 41% of people feel guilty about making impulsive decisions.